avouros/RODA-and-Clustering-Workshop/README.md

 ### Hands-on exercise 2

 Using MATLAB navigate to the folder `ClusterGUIdemo` and run the command `clustering_gui` in the Command Window.
-For the users without MATLAB just execute the `roda_demo` app you have installed.
+For the users without MATLAB just execute the `clustering_demo` app you have installed.
 A GUI should appear shortly.

 ## Further information